tarjei/MemcacheBundle/README.rst

 MemcacheBundle
 ~~~~~~~~~~~~~~

 This is a simple bundle that creates a memcached service that you can use.
+The service works with both PHP Memcache extensions (i.e. both http://php.net/memcache and http://php.net/memcached)

 Instalation
 -----------